m-azzain/odoo-dev-env/README.md

 **How to use it**
+*These instructions assuming that you are using linux machine*

 - [Install docker compose](https://docs.docker.com/compose/install/) into your machine.
 - make a common directory to include this repo and [odoo](https://github.com/odoo/odoo.git), let us call it common.